 Here too, in our sugya, he took an unpopular decision for the sake of unity.
 Evidently, he thought that leaving the situation as it was, with both legislative mechanisms running in parallel, risked eventual civil war.
-Already, it was getting to where people who espoused one system could not marry those who used the other system.
+Already, it was getting to where people who espoused one system could not marry those who followed the other system.

 We see something very similar threatening our society in Israel today: already many Israeli citizens can’t marry other Israeli citizens because the government and the halakhic system are using different legislative mechanisms to determine personal status.
 We could use a Rabban Gamliel today!

-And the story of Ima Shalom?
-Why is that included?
-Maybe to allow R’ Eliezer to have the last word.
-What Rabban Gamliel did may have been for the sake of national unity, but are we allowed to sacrifice the individual even for the good of the nation?
+But it’s R. Eliezer’s wife Imma Shalom, who has the last word.
+What Rabban Gamliel did might have been for the sake of national unity, but are we allowed to sacrifice the individual even for the good of the nation?

 Perhaps one of the most beautiful things about the Bavli is the way it skillfully prevents us from seeing life in simplistic terms.
-This is something that many people miss when they quote only the first half of this story.
-They come away with a key lesson of the story: that Beit Hillel carried the day with the full approval of God.
-But what they miss is that all this played out during one of the most challenging periods in our history.
+This is what we are apt to miss when we quote only the first half of this story.
+We may come away with the lesson that Beit Hillel carried the day with the full approval of God, but without understanding the price of that victory.
+All this played out during one of the most challenging periods in our history.
 It could just as easily have gone the other way.
 In fact, had not Rabban Yochanan ben Zakai managed to pull his faction away from the influence of Sadducean politics, it would have gone the other way.
-We would have been left with a legislative system that was almost entirely dependent upon a memory of prior legislation, with little mechanism for change.
+We would have been left with a legislative system that was almost entirely dependent upon the memory of prior legislation, with little mechanism for change.

 But also, in learning only the first part of the story, we miss the fact that all this is part of an on-going story.
 We’re still using both legislative systems, and although we now have a unifying mechanism to help us decide those cases where they give opposite answers, the tension still exists.